kherio/PowerSentinel/README.md

 - [DerGoogler](https://github.com/DerGoogler) for MMRL and their work in MMAR

-- Special thanks to NanKillBro for KernelSU testing.
+- Special thanks to **DethByte64** for his initial idea and releases.

-- Gratitude to XDA and Reddit users for feedback and testing.
+- Gratitude to XDA users for feedback and testing.

 ---